 - DO set a goal for yourself and think outside the box when it comes to your goal.
 If your goal is time, then use your 5k to base your goal time for you 10k!
 Considering you’ve already ran a 5k, my suggestion would be to set a time goal.
 You can base that time goal off of your 5k time.

 - DO try to find a buddy to go with you.
 Here’s another place you can think outside the box!
 You running partner does not have to be human.
 If you can’t find a friend to go with you, which can definitely be hard, especially trying to sync schedules.
 At least look for someone that has similar goals to you do.
-They don’t have to actually go with you on your runs.
-Just a fitness buddy to keep you accountable.
+Perhaps another mama on her fitness journey?
+Think outside the box.
+You can do this.

 - DO start thinking about good running clothes.
 When you run, your body does a lot of rubbing against itself in places you didn’t even know touched.
 This is especially true as you are starting to dabble in distance running.
 Just Strong Clothing has absolutely phenomenal clothes.
 They are not only soft and runner friendly, they’re durable.
 These workout clothes will definitely help you keep cool and they’re of the highest quality.
 Be sure to use AGEORGE10 at checkout!

 As you work your way through this journey and on your way to longer distances, keep in mind that running can be a mental game as well as a physical game and as you’re working your way up in miles, remember to keep your mind focused on your goal.

 Like I said, there wasn’t anything super ground breaking in this post, it really is just logical advice.
 In any case, it seems that we’re always tried to be sold something right?
 Some crazy concoction on the internet of unicorn hair and olive oil that’ll make you jump higher and run farther.